 As you can see, there are a lot of different things that require time and attention.
 Skipping or putting off any one of them is detrimental to your art.

 How to Create Your Schedule

 When it comes to actually putting your schedule together, it is totally up to you.
-Use a calendar, daily planner or a smartphone app, whatever you prefer.
-Scheduling activities for different days and times are completely up to you as well.
+Use a calendar, daily planner, or a smartphone app, whatever you prefer.
+Scheduling activities for different days and times is completely up to you as well.

 One piece of advice that I would give, however, is to have a flexible attitude about your schedule.
 Build in some extra time to make up for unplanned delays, and don’t adhere so strictly to your schedule that you miss out on your child’s school play because you had already planned to spend the evening post-processing.
 That bit of extra make-up time is essential.
 Things rarely ever go exactly as planned, so if your schedule has some leeway, you won’t end up with an enormous backlog of work to do.

 The other important thing is to approach your schedule with the idea that it can be changed any time you need.
 That isn’t to say that you should just throw out your schedule whenever you’d rather procrastinate.
 Instead, it means that you should constantly evaluate your schedule from day to day and week to week.
 Perhaps you’ll find that post-processing last week’s images on Monday evening just isn’t working out because you’d rather get that work done directly after you’ve taken the images.
 Or, maybe you just feel the need to mix things up and make life interesting.
 The reasons don’t matter, really.
 What matters is that you have the ability to design new schedules that suit your workflow as you go along.